Ferdinando Maria Baccilieri: Life

 Ferdinando Maria Baccilieri was born on 14 May 1821 in Modena to parents who ran a school where Baccilieri spent most of his childhood; he was baptized on 15 May 1821.
 It was there he received a decent education and also studied with the Barnabites in Bologna and the Jesuits in Ferrara.

 When he studied with the Jesuits he felt that he had a strong calling to the religious life and desired to join the missions in the East as a means of spreading the message of the Gospel.
 However this idea never materialized so he instead went to Rome to commence his novitiate as a potential Jesuit; however ill health forced him to drop out and return home.
 He underwent his theological and philosophical studies (and also learnt civil and canon law) and was ordained to the priesthood upon the completion of his studies on 2 March 1844.
 In 1851 he was sent to Bologna to the troubled parish of Galeazza Pepoli - as a sign of the archdiocese's esteem for his work he was appointed as the parochial vicar of that parish.
-He was later professed as a Secular Servite in 1855.
+He made later vows as a Secular Servite in 1855.

-In 1867 he lost his voice and was forced to write out homilies and addresses and have others deliver them for him.
-Despite this he continued to focus on hearing confessions and caring for the parish community the work of his congregation.
+In 1867 Baccilieri lost his voice and was forced to write out homilies and addresses and have others deliver them for him.
+Despite this, he continued to focus on hearing confessions and caring for the parish community the work of his congregation.
 In 1862 he opened a small convent for girls and in 1866 formalized it under a Rule that would evolve into a religious congregation.
 The congregation he had founded was devoted to the instruction of children in a religious education and also catered to providing assistance to the ill.
 The congregation also worked for the promotion of parish activities.
 He welcomed the poor and was known for his enlightened views of Christian attitudes towards the poor.
 He also tended to orphans.
 Baccilieri was also well known as a great spiritual director who would hear up to 16 hours of confession from his flock.
 He also taught Italian and Latin to seminarians in Finale Emilia.

-He died on 13 July 1893 and was buried in a simple tomb in the parish next to the Mother House of his order.
+Baccilieri died on 13 July 1893 and was buried in a simple tomb in the parish next to the motherhouse of the congregation.